-- To avoid any doubt, mitigation measures are not required to be implemented to reduce the visibility of wind turbines from any other locations on the property other than the residence and its curtilage. - any other locations on the property other than the residence and its curtilage.
-The identification of appropriate visual impact mitigation measures will be more effective following the construction of the wind turbines.
+- To avoid any doubt, mitigation measures are not required to be implemented to reduce the visibility of wind turbines from any other locations on the property other than the residence and its curtilage.
+The identification of appropriate visual impact mitigation measures will be more effective following the construction of the - The identification of appropriate visual impact mitigation measures will be more effective following the construction of the wind turbines.
 While owners may ask for the implementation of visual impact measures shortly after the commencement of construction, it is recommended owners consider whether there is benefit in delaying such a request until the relevant wind turbines are visible from their residence or its curtilage.